Remember when DevOps meant writing a bunch of shell scripts and hoping they wouldn't break in production? We've come a long way since then!

 When you're looking for DevOps tools, whether it’s from AWS or elsewhere, you'll want to think like a chef building their dream kitchen – every tool needs to serve a purpose and work well with the others.

-1. Integration capabilities – how well does it play with your existing tech stack?
+Key factors to consider when choosing AWS DevOps tools include: 1.
+Integration capabilities – how well does it play with your existing tech stack?
+2. Scalability – can it handle your growth?
+3. The learning curve for your team.

 Here's a pro tip: when you’re looking at AWS DevOps tools, don't just look at the features list.